deterritorial/dialectics/README.md

-# intertxt
+# totality

-Resources for studying, modeling, resisting, coding, conceptualizing the intertxtual.
+Resources for studying, modeling, resisting, coding, conceptualizing social, material, and spiritual life in its dialectical totality.